yurytsoy/easy-tree/README.md

 ## Save and load model as json

-Use methods `save` and `load` in order to save and load the decision tree
+Use methods `save` and `load` in order to save and load the decision tree or random forest.

 ```python
 tree.save("tree.json")